cscenter/SInGe/src/dict_builder/README.md

 `Dictionary::AddDocument` corresponds to the operation `whole_string += document`,
 `Dictionary::AddDocumentViaStopSymbol` corresponds to the `whole_string += stop_symbol + document`,
 `Dictionary::BuildDict` builds the dictionary from the current whole string,
-`Dictionary::GetDict` returns dictionary obtained via the lateest call of the previous method.
+`Dictionary::GetDict` returns dictionary obtained via the latest call of the previous method.

 Note that if one do not call `GetDict` and add tons of documents, the dictionary from `GetDict` would be empty!